idxp/software-engineer-challenge/README.md

 1. Create some private GIT repos (if you don't have private repos on Github, you can use bitbucket)
 2. Commit your code in the repos
-3. Once you're finished, grant read access to them to the users diogolacerda and vgollnick
+3. Once you're finished, grant read access to them to the users diogolacerda
 4. Send an email telling us it's done
 5. There is no step 5.